Video shows bull elk charge onlookers in Colorado park - NewsBreak

 Video shows bull elk charge onlookers in Colorado park

-October traditionally marks the peak of the elk rut, when males look to assemble a harem of females while warding off other bulls looking to take their place atop the proverbial depth chart, and the majestic animals are a common site in Estes Park.What should I do if I’m attacked by a black bear?
+October traditionally marks the peak of the elk rut, when males look to assemble a harem of females while warding off other bulls looking to take their place atop the proverbial depth chart, and the majestic animals are a common site in Estes Park.Amy Coney Barrett faces questioning on 2nd day of Supreme Court confirmation hearings

 “[Bulls] can be extremely aggressive, especially if they think somebody or something is threatening [their] group of females,” Colorado Parks and Wildlife Manager Chase Rylands said.